Akela-Plugins/Akela/docs/_plugins/ShapeShifter.md

   };
 };
 ```

-Like most plugins that add new behaviour, this one can be configured to start
-with the new behaviour disabled.
-In this case, no replacements will be made
-until the plugin is activated.

 The `on()` and `off()` methods can be called anytime, to turn the plugin on and
 off, respectively.